sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 - SAST is fast, but generates many false positives.
 DAST is operationally expensive, but generates insightful and high-quality results.
 - Pattern matching finds limited but easy to find security problems.
 - ASTs make the code structure analysis easy.
 CFGs and DFDs are better at finding security vulnerabilities.
-- Behavioural logs are very useful for forensic analysis of the SUT.
+- Behavioural logs are useful for forensic analysis of the SUT.
-- Combining fuzzing with Symbolic execution leads to finding optimal test cases that can maximize code coverage and find maximum security problems.
+- Combining fuzzing with symbolic execution leads to finding optimal test cases that can maximize code coverage and find maximum security problems.

 ## Exercises